kubernetes-csi/csi-driver-host-path/README.md

 Follow the following example to create a volume from a volume snapshot:

-> $ kubectl create -f examples/csi-restore.yaml
+> $ kubectl apply -f examples/csi-restore.yaml
 > `persistentvolumeclaim/hpvc-restore created`
 >
 > $ kubectl get pvc